 Physical custody refers to the guardian whom the child lives with.
 One parent may have physical custody, while the other has a planned visitation schedule with the child.
 Parents may share legal and/or physical custody, so that the child lives with each parent an equal amount of time or for a length of time that is agreed upon by each parent.

 What is the Best Interest of the Child

 Family courts in Georgia typically consider what is best for the child, when making decisions about legal and physical custody.
 They may consider which parent or guardian can provide the most stable environment.
 Some of the issues the courts will consider are:

-- Ability of each parent to provide the psychological, physical, and development needs of the child, given the child’s age and ability to function.
+- The ability of each parent to provide the psychological, physical, and development needs of the child, given the child’s age and ability to function.

-- Ability of both parents to communicate effectively.
+- The ability of both parents to communicate effectively.